joshherz/portfolioWebsite/README.md

 ## 1.3.
 Overview
 **What kind of projects do you work on?**

-I tried to marry my love for VR with my skills for webDev with the newly released webXR api.
+I try to marry my love for VR with my webDev skills and chemistry degree.
 On my website, you'll find an assortment of webXR, react360, and webAR apps.

 ## 1.4.
 Usage